Explore the Rich Heritage of the All Souls Historic A. B. Felgemaker Organ

-The James Leek Organ Company in Oberlin, Ohio, was contracted for the restoration.
-Work on the organ began in January 2001.
-The process involved replacing all worn leather components, thoroughly cleaning the organ, and restoring the hand pump mechanism, which had not worked since 1935 when an electric blower was added.
+The James Leek Organ Company in Oberlin, Ohio, was entrusted with the task of restoring this musical treasure.
+Commencing the restoration in January 2001, the process involved replacing worn leather components, thorough cleaning, and the restoration of the hand pump mechanism, dormant since 1935 when an electric blower was introduced.

-Joyce Fenton, a church member, carefully repainted the highly decorated front pipes.
-By the first Sunday of June 2002, the organ was fully reassembled and ready to once again fill the church with its enchanting tunes.
+Joyce Fenton, a devoted church member, meticulously repainted the intricately decorated front pipes.
+By the first Sunday of June 2002, the organ stood fully reassembled and ready to once again fill the church with its enchanting tunes.
 To maintain its optimal performance, the organ undergoes tuning every year.